|Add to your personal catalog|

 While receiving the additional support described herein, Supported Admission students carry a typical course load of 12-16 credits during the first semester and are in no way distinguishable from their peers in the classroom.
 Upon completion of one semester in good academic standing, the student is no longer required to have regular appointments with the Office of Academic Support Services, but is able to utilize their continued advocacy and resources.

 Deferred Admission is designed for students who wish to begin their college studies at a time other than the fall semester after graduation from secondary school.
 Application procedures and requirements are the same as for all other applicants.
-Candidates should note their interest to be considered under the Deferred Admission Program on their application form.
+Candidates should note their interest to be considered under the Deferred Admission Program by contacting the admission office.
 Students may defer admission for up to one year.

 Spring Semester Admission